GoogleCloudPlatform/ops-agent/docs/nginx.md

 ```

 ## Metrics

+The Ops Agent collects the following metrics from your nginx instances.

 | Metric                                           | Data Type | Unit        | Labels | Description |
 | ---                                              | ---       | ---         | ---    | ---         |